The Peripheral Nerve Program focuses on the evaluation and treatment of acquired peripheral neuropathies, such as:

-Amro Stino, MD, assistant professor, serves as director of the Peripheral Nerve Clinic, as well as co-director of the Autonomic Lab.
-He has expertise in the treatment of neuromuscular disorders, with special clinical and research interest in the care of patients with acquired peripheral neuropathy.
+Amro Stino, MD, assistant professor, serves as director of the Peripheral Nerve Program, and co-director of the Autonomic Lab.
+He has expertise in the treatment of neuromuscular disorders, with clinical and research interest in the care of patients with acquired peripheral neuropathy.

 Dr. Stino is an advocate for patient awareness and education in autoimmune neuropathy and serves as physician liaison for the GBS-CIDP Foundation, with whom he was interviewed on Good Day Columbus as part of GBS-CIDP Awareness Month.
-He also takes great interest in helping patients tackle peripheral neuropathy care in an evidence-based fashion, particularly as it pertains to pain control.
+He also takes great interest in helping patients tackle peripheral neuropathy care in an evidence-based fashion.
 Visit Dr. Stino's physician profile for more information about Dr. Stino.

-Who Can Be Seen at the Peripheral Neuropathy Clinic?
+Who Can Be Seen at the Peripheral Neuropathy Program?

-The Peripheral Neuropathy Clinic evaluates patients with acquired peripheral neuropathies, including all of the types of neuropathies mentioned above (except hereditary neuropathies, which are seen in the CMT Clinic — a clinic for those who have been diagnosed with Charcot-Marie-Tooth disease).
+The Peripheral Neuropathy Program evaluates patients with acquired peripheral neuropathies, including all of the types of neuropathies mentioned above (except hereditary neuropathies, which are seen in the CMT Program — a clinic for those who have been diagnosed with Charcot-Marie-Tooth disease).
 Such cases would include patients:

 - Who are newly diagnosed

-- From outside centers seeking expert specialty care
+- Those from outside centers seeking expert specialty care

-Of note, our clinic also serves as GBS-CIDP Center of Excellence, and would bea natural hub for dysimmune neuropathy patients seeking specialty care.
+Of note, our program also serves as GBS-CIDP Center of Excellence and is a natural hub for dysimmune neuropathy patients seeking specialty care.